By John Hales, Global Knowledge VMware instructor, A+, Network+, CTT+, MCSE, MCDBA, MOUS, MCT, VCP, VCAP, VCI, EMCSA

 The lines between administrators, developers, security administrators, and business needs are blurring more and more, and having skills in more than one of these areas will further increase your skills and employability.
 As such, consider adding one or more of the certifications in areas you are not currently certified in to prepare you for the future.

 To learn more about how you can improve productivity, enhance efficiency, and sharpen your competitive edge, check out the following Global Knowledge courses:

 About the Author

-John Hales, VCP, VCP-DT, VCAP-DCA, VCI, is a VMware instructor at Global Knowledge, teaching most of the vSphere classes that Global Knowledge offers, including the View classes.
+John Hales, VCP, VCP-DT, VCAP-DCA, VCI, is a VMware instructor at Global Knowledge, teaching most of the vSphere classes that Global Knowledge offers, including the vSphere and View classes as well as cloud computing classes for both IBM SoftLayer and Amazon Web Services (AWS).
 John is also the author of many books, from involved technical books from Sybex to exam preparation books, to many quick reference guides from BarCharts, in addition to custom courseware for individual customers.
-His latest book on vSphere is titled Administering vSphere 5: Planning, Implementing and Troubleshooting.
-John has various certifications, including the VMware VCP, VCP-DT, VCAP-DCA, and VCI; the Microsoft MCSE, MCDBA, MOUS, and MCT; the EMC EMCSA (EMC Storage Administrator); and the CompTIA A+, Network+, and CTT+.
+His latest book on vSphere is entitled Administering vSphere 5: Planning, Implementing and Troubleshooting.
+John has various certifications, including the VMware VCA-DCV, VCA-DT, VCA-Cloud, VCP-DCV, VCP-DTM, VCAP-DCA, VCI, and VCI Level 2, AWS Certified Solutions Architect – Associate and Certified SysOps Administrator – Associate, the EMC EMCSA (EMC Storage Administrator), and the CompTIA A+, Network+, and CTT+.
 John lives with his wife and children in Sunrise, Florida.